Randomboixd/Gamelab/Readme.md

 So there is the original Readme.md

+Also if you're trying this...
+I removed the Discord Devportal thingy as i deleted it a long time ago.
+So don't enable Rich Presence!

 # Gamelab.
 A little Collection of games i wrote for the sake of fun.